Friday, December 28, 2012

 |Image via MainStreetMallOnline|

 Long before the world had heard of Justin Bieber and One Direction, there were Andy and David Williams--nephews of the late Andy Williams (by the way, it's hard to believe this holiday season is the first one without Andy still with us.)
-These twin brothers are probably best knows for their appearance in 1974 on The Partridge Family where they had the hots for Laurie Partridge, played by Susan Dey:
+These twin brothers are probably best known for their appearance in 1974 on The Partridge Family where they had the hots for Laurie Partridge, played by Susan Dey:

 They released a few albums in the 70s--mostly capitalizing on The Partridge Family connection.
 I actually don't think their songs were bad at all--catchy, upbeat music to make young girls swoon, like this doo-wopish, moderate hit they had called "What's Your Name?"